 It’s not just women who fall prey to gender pricing; this issue is just as prevalent in clothes, toys, and other products marketed toward young girls.
 Studies show that the pink tax costs women $1,351 per year on average.
 Just think about how much that adds up to over the span of your lifetime!

 There is a bevy of products on the market that are subject to the pink tax.
 For instance, shampoo for women is priced 48% higher than shampoo for men.
 As far as the ingredients go, the only visible difference is the scent.
-When it comes to toys; girl toys are priced 13% higher than for boys.
+When it comes to toys, girls toys are priced 13% higher than boys.
 A popular helmet brand sold blue helmets for boys at $14.99 and pink helmets for girls at $27.99.

 So How Do We Stop Paying The Pink Tax?

 So the million-dollar question remains- how do I avoid the pink tax?

 Unfortunately, there’s still no clear consensus on how one can avoid it completely.
 An easy solution would be to buy more gender-neutral products or even those marketed towards men.
 Shampoos and shaving creams often contain the same ingredients for both men and women.

 Another way to fight the pink tax is to take a more proactive stance -AKA, see something, say something.
 Charging more for everyday products like razors and shampoos (which are considered essential) is just plain wrong.
 It is important to call out brands that follow gender-discriminatory pricing strategies.

 In November 2019, the Ohio State of Representatives passed a bill to remove the tax on female hygiene products- bringing an end to the pink tax on these items.
 If we stand in unity against the pink tax, we can eradicate it completely- remember, every voice counts!